dmd-program/dmd-100/projects/ritual/develop_prototype.md

    2. Navigation buttons
    3. Text and media
 2. Draw UI elements including

-## Steps to completion
+3. Choose a screen size
    1. Draw interface elements.
    2. Cut out the interface elements
-1. Take pictures of each app screen
+   3. Take pictures of each app screen
-2. Upload them to InvisionApp
+   4. Upload them to InvisionApp
-3. Build interactivity using InvisionApp's built-in hotspot and linking tools
+   5. Build interactivity using InvisionApp's built-in hotspot and linking tools
+   6.

+## Steps to completion

+1. Create the prototype using the prototyping instructions
-4. Submit a Public Share Link to your submission in the Studio
+2. Submit a Public Share Link to your submission in the Studio
-5. Create either a video of you using the app and walking through it's use, or create a presentation with PPT or Google Docs with
+3. Create either a video of you using the app and walking through it's use, or create a presentation with PPT or Google Docs with